Search

 Chicken and banana flower salad

-Chicken and banana flower salad may seem a little odd, but this simple salad is popular on a hot day in Cambodia.
-Banana blossom flower are tossed with chicken pieces and fried with garlic, chilli and lemongrass.
+Chicken and banana flower salad may seem odd, but this simple salad is popular on hot days in Cambodia.
+Banana blossom flowers are tossed with chicken pieces and fried with garlic, chilli, and lemongrass.
 Trust us, you’ll want to try it!

 Crab